Frieze patterns in representation theory: Introduction

 Before we dive into frieze patterns, a note of warning, that this survey is obviously very biased, reflecting the author's subjective taste!
-Nonetheless I tried to include as many references and research directions as I am aware of (and time constraints allowed me to)\footnote{ The intended audience for the talk was mainly people working on (finite dimensional) representations of algebras.
-However, I hope that the present paper appeals to a wider audience and may serve as an invitation to venture into this area.}. \\ There have been several surveys on friezes more or less recently, all focussing on different aspects of the theory: Morier-Genoud's paper \cite{Crossroads} excellently captures the state of the art 2015, Pressland's lecture notes give a categorical introduction to Conway--Coxeter-friezes \cite{Pressland-survey}, and Baur \cite{BaurIsfahan} an introduction to Grassmannian cluster categories.
+Nonetheless we tried to include as many references and research directions as we are aware of (and time constraints allowed)\footnote{ The intended audience for the talk was mainly people working on (finite dimensional) representations of algebras.
+However, we hope that the present paper appeals to a wider audience and may serve as an invitation to venture into this area.}. \\ There have been several surveys on friezes more or less recently, all focussing on different aspects of the theory: Morier-Genoud's paper \cite{Crossroads} excellently captures the state of the art from 2015, Pressland's lecture notes give a categorical introduction to Conway--Coxeter-friezes \cite{Pressland-survey}, and Baur \cite{BaurIsfahan} an introduction to Grassmannian cluster categories.
 Moreover, there is an online resource maintained by Felikson \cite{Felikson-frieze-portal} for material on friezes.